Your Guide to a Green Festival

 Shop LESS

-A sure-fire way to save money while shopping sustainably for Barclaycard Presents Latitude is to, well…not shop at all!
+A sure-fire way to save money while shopping sustainably for Latitude is to, well…not shop at all!
 You don’t need to spend a small fortune on several completely new outfits – why not start by looking through what you already own?
 If you’ve got a mountain of clutter at home that you’ve been meaning to wade through, that could be the perfect way to rediscover some old forgotten treasures.
 Try resurrecting some old pieces you’ve fallen out of love with by upcycling them: a needle, thread and fabric scissors can go a long way!

 Shop ETHICAL